Will-Hellinger/snykey/readme.md

 ---

 # Next Steps
-- Use the Snyk Credentials Manager API to store and retrieve Snyk credentials for your applications.
+- Use the Snykey API to store and retrieve Snyk credentials for your applications.
 - Ensure your applications are configured to request credentials from this service, not directly from Snyk.